 Peterborough 2 Barnsley FC 2: Jonson Clarke-Harris returns to haunt Neill Collins' Reds

+Peterborough 2 Barnsley FC 2: Neill Collins 'disappointed' as Jonson Clarke-Harris robs Reds of points

 The prolific striker, making his first start for more than two months, headed goals either side of half-time to pull Posh out of a pickle against their promotion rivals.